 Ed is a commercial chancery barrister.
-He has a strong commercial practice but with a particular emphasis on professional negligence in respect of land and within the financial services sector.
+He has a strong commercial practice but with a particular focus on disputes over land and professional negligence.

 Solicitors describe Ed as having an engaging manner with clients and being a pleasure to work with.
 He has also been praised as an experienced and tactically astute litigator who produces work of the highest quality and who is trusted to “bring trials safely home”.

 Frederick (2019) (to be heard by the Supreme Court over two days in February 2019) - seeking to establish a modern unified theory of vicarious liability that permits the application of the Christian Brothers two-stage test to agency relationships and that a principal’s liability for his agent’s wrongs is no longer governed solely by concepts of actual and ostensible authority.
 The claim arises out of the fraudulent actions of the Defendant’s agent (a financial adviser) when arranging mortgage transactions to fund a building development.